mahimaeg/common-api/README.md

     * Install jdk1.8 on your machine.

-    * Set up java IDEs like Eclipse or Spring Tool Suite.
+    * Set up any of the java IDEs like Eclipse, Spring Tool Suite or IntelliJ IDEA.

  Step 2: Cloning project and configuring Dependencies